Hong Kong Arts Festival

 A Major International Arts Festival – In, Of and For Hong KongHKAF launched in 1973, is a major international arts festival committed to enriching the cultural life of the city by presenting leading local and international artists in all genres of the performing arts as well as a diverse range of “PLUS” and educational events in February and March each year.

 HKAF is a non-profit organization.
-Secured government baseline funding represents about 13% of the 2019 Festival’s HK$136 million budget, with another nearly 6% specially provided by the Government as time-limited additional funding for five years.
-Around 28% of the Festival’s income needs to come from the box office, and over 33% from sponsorship and donations made by corporations, individuals, and charitable foundations.
+Secured government baseline funding represents about 12% of the FY2019/2020 budget, with another around 5% specially provided by the Government as time-limited additional funding for five years since 2018/19.
+Nearly 23% of the Festival’s income needs to come from the box office, and nearly 40% from sponsorship and donations made by corporations, individuals, and charitable foundations.
 It is anticipated that the remaining 20% will come from other revenue sources including the Government’s matching scheme, which matches income generated through private sector sponsorship and donations.

 HKAF has presented top international artists and ensembles across multiple genres, such as*: